hmrc/nrs-retrieval-frontend/README.md

 ### Running the application using Service Manager

 In order to run the application and all of it's dependencies using service manager, you must have service manager installed.
-You should then be able to start teh application using:
+You should then be able to start the application using:

 > ```sm --start NRS_RETRIEVAL_ALL -f```